 Cyber risks for human resources

-What’s scary is, according to the Harvard Business Review, most breaches take time to discover — usually months rather than weeks, and sometimes longer, as seen in this month’s incident.
+What’s concerning is that, according to the Harvard Business Review, most breaches take time to discover — usually months rather than weeks, and sometimes longer.

 But, there are ways to help prevent an attack.
-Henderson recommends having password protection and limiting the amount of people who have access to personal employee information.
+Suggested safety measures include password protection and limiting the amount of people who have access to personal employee information.